I like to write articles containing handy gardening tips, secrets, and general botanical and horticultural nerdiness.

-Pruning roses can be a daunting task at first for the uninitiated.
-In order to produce large quantities of quality flowers, rose shrubs require regular heavy pruning in both Spring and Autumn (Fall).
-Roses can handle being pruned back extensively when done at the correct times.
-Pruning roses this way may at first feel wrong due to the sheer quantity of material being removed, but rest assured your roses will produce abundant large flowers season after season if you follow these techniques.
+Pruning roses can be a daunting task for the uninitiated.
+In order to produce large quantities of quality flowers, rose shrubs require regular, heavy pruning in both spring and autumn.
+Roses can handle being pruned back extensively if it's done at the correct times.
+Pruning them may at first feel wrong due to the sheer quantity of material being removed, but rest assured your roses will produce abundant, large flowers season after season if you follow these techniques.

 - Thin out the shrub by removing any thin or straggly branches, especially those towards the center of the plant.

-After decided which branches to keep in stage one, you can then remove about a third from each of the remaining branches.
-This helps to prevent any damage to the plant during Winter.
+After deciding which branches to keep in stage one, you can then remove about a third from each of the remaining branches.
+This helps to prevent any damage to the plant during winter.

 Step 2: How to Prune Rose Bushes in Early Spring

 In early spring, before it gets too hot and your roses start to send out new shoots, you should examine your rose bushes and remove any frost or snow-damaged branches.

 - Prune back each branch to a point where there is healthy wood at least 1cm (1/3 of an inch) thick.

 - If you pruned the rose correctly in autumn, you should have a low, open-bowl-shaped plant able to produce strong new shoots as the weather warms that will reward you with lots of large, beautiful rose blossoms.

 - Pruning roses back hard also helps give the bushes a nice compact form, preventing them from becoming leggy after a few years of successive growth.

 During the growing season in spring and summer, you can shape and lightly prune your roses as you would any other shrub.
 Any suckers that emerge should be removed as soon as possible.